 This review wouldn’t be complete without a parting shot on Brooks’ DNA ‘technology’.
 If you don’t think anything of it, then what the Ghost and Glycerin happen to be are two shoes with decent levels of cushioning, as befits products using a foam based cushioning.
 The transitions are smooth, and the shoes are supportive.
 The foam density is between firm and soft, and that delivers a reciprocal quality of ride.

 But as a marketed tech, we still find it difficult to understand what DNA is supposed to do.
 We had a very clear idea when the original gel based DNA debuted five years ago; Brooks said it was a shear-thickening/dilatant material which firms up when force is applied, and softens under reverse conditions.
-Brooks even had/has a video showing how materials like starch – water solution/silly putty demonstrated that property.
+Brooks once had a video showing how materials like starch – water solution/silly putty demonstrated that property.

 But here is where it gets weirder.
 All the USPTO patents filed by Brooks for DNA – # 8209885 (filed 2009), # 8661709 (2014), and the latest update, all call out limitations of shear-thickening materials, or dilatants.
 Patent description contradicts the very foundation of the original (claimed by marketing) DNA tech – the text disses shear-thickening materials, saying that they ‘… are not accurately calibrated to the responsiveness required for etc etc..’.